 It make sense to include some structure in a summer schedule for an adhd child.
 I find that even the slightest bit of structure can make a world of difference.
 Kids thrive on routine, no matter what time of year it is.
 Here’s what we do to add structure to our days:

-- Our bedtime is still early( 8:00-ish), like during the school year.
+- Our bedtime is still early( 8:30-ish), like during the school year.
 My kids get up at 6 a.m. no matter what time they go to bed.
 Sleep is vital for their ADHD brains, so we are early to bed and early to rise.

 - Independent play time.
 We all need a break from each other in the summer – especially on the days we have nothing planned.
 I set our timer for 30 to 60 minutes and my kids entertain themselves in their rooms.
 They read or listen to music(no screens).
+This is super vital when were spending a lot of time at home.

 - My boys still have their daily and weekly chores.
 They get more opportunities to do extra chores for money in the summer, too.